-is an award-winning playwright, author of the novels, Borrowed Ground and How to Make a Pot in 14 Easy Lessons, two mysteries - The Case of the Barking Dog and The Man in the Mud Room - and the children's picture books, The Lost Hour and A Dog in the Big Courthouse.
-Originally from England, Nicola traveled extensive before settling down in the foothills of the Cascade Mountains, Washington State, with her potter husband, Stephen.
+is an award-winning playwright, author of the novels, Borrowed Ground and How to Make a Pot in 14 Easy Lessons, The Callum Lange Mysteries and the children's picture books, The Lost Hour and A Dog in the Big Courthouse.
+Originally from England, Nicola traveled extensive before settling down in the foothills of the Cascade Mountains, Washington, with her potter husband, Stephen.
 They have three lovely children, Reed, Annie and Esther, as well as two dogs, a cat, and seven chickens.
 Nicola divides her time between selling her husband's beautiful pottery and writing.

 How to Make a Pot in 14 Easy Lessons